 Polish suppliers are detail-oriented, but miscommunication can happen—especially if your design files are incomplete.

-If your part has intricate details (P.EJ., thin walls or small holes), the mold-making process might take longer.
+If your part has intricate details (p.ej., thin walls or small holes), the mold-making process might take longer.

 If you’re outside the EU, customs can delay shipping.

 Most Polish suppliers have no strict MOQ—you can order as few as 1 parte.
-Sin embargo, since the silicone mold is the main cost, ordering 10+ parts often gives you a better per-unit price.
+Sin embargo, since the silicone mold is the main cost, ordenar 10+ parts often gives you a better per-unit price.

 Sí, but it depends on the facility.
 Many Polish vacuum casting shops have large vacuum chambers (up to 2m x 1m) for big parts like automotive bumpers or furniture components.
 Always confirm chamber size upfront.